 - Be made available under the same terms to all similar situated employees

-The maximum contribution rate for 2020 is $1,800.
-This rate is expected to adjust with inflation.
+The maximum contribution rate for 2020, 2021, and 2022 is $1,800.
+This rate is expected to adjust with inflation but so far the past three years have had the same amount.

 - Limited scope dental and vision insurance;